sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/onprem_data_migration.md

-# On-prem data migration to Cloud v2
+# On-prem data migration to Sourcegraph Cloud

-> [!WARNING] This process is still a work-in-progress.
-For more details, see [RFC 760](https://docs.google.com/document/d/1IAgXmv2TbtU_rWXtph-KFc3qbqswREIAxO1rGALuoMQ/edit#) and the [tracking issue](https://github.com/sourcegraph/customer/issues/1525), or cc @bobheadxi (Robert Lin).
-> This page was adapted only on a best-effort basis for Cloud v2 - it has currently not yet been thoroughly tested for Cloud v2.

 This process describes the current state of how to do a full data migration of an on-prem instance to a [Cloud v2](./index.md) instance.
 On-prem-to-Cloud data migrations are currently owned by [Implementation Engineering](../../../technical-success/ie/index.md), but the process is documented in Cloud as it pertains to Cloud infrastructure.